Health & Fitness Calculators

 Safety notes and common mistakes

-Results are estimates, not medical advice, diagnosis, treatment, or a guaranteed weight-change plan.
+Calorie estimates are for general education and planning only.
+They are not medical advice, diagnosis, treatment, or a guaranteed weight-change plan.

 - Do not overstate your activity level.

-- Do not treat the 500-calorie adjustment as right for every person.
+- Do not treat the 500-calorie adjustment as right, safe, or realistic for every person.

 - Do not use this to manage a medical condition without professional guidance.

-- Pregnant people, people under 18, older adults, athletes, and anyone with a medical condition should use professional guidance.
+- Pregnant people, people under 18, older adults, athletes, people with eating-disorder history, and anyone with medical concerns should use professional guidance.

 Transparency note